-In 2019, Tableau introduced three spatial calculations: Makepoint and Makeline (in 2019.2) and then Distance (in 2019.3).
-In version 2020.1, Tableau has introduced another spatial calculation, Buffer, which allows you to visualise the distance around a point location.
+In 2019, Tableau introduced three spatial functions: Makepoint and Makeline (in 2019.2) and then Distance (in 2019.3).
+In version 2020.1, Tableau has introduced another spatial function, Buffer, which allows you to visualise the distance around a point location.

 The Buffer calculation returns a spatial object that, when rendered on a map, looks like a circle mark, as shown below: